DallanQ/lost_ruins_of_arnak/Manual.md

 ##### PLAYING ARTIFACT CARDS (Page 13)

-When we found it, we thought we understood it.
-But now I begin to suspect the artifact hides yet more mysteries.
-Perhaps we shall find the answers in these ancient texts.

 All artifact effects have a (tablet icon with a rightward triangle) cost in the corner.
 When you buy the artifact, this cost is ignored and you perform the effect without paying it.
 But **whenever you play the artifact's effect from your hand, the (tablet icon with a rightward triangle) cost must be paid.**

 The artifact's effect may have other costs as well.
 These other costs must be paid every time you use the effect.

 ## Research (Page 14)

-Day 14 – A shattered spear.
-Some lines of text.
-Each lends meaning to the other.
-I take the time to contemplate these clues to Arnak's past.

 A research action moves one of your research tokens up to the next row of the research track: